Conferences and Meetups

 For parents, meeting other parents can be invaluable.
 There are particular issues that come up for DC families and this is a great opportunity to check in, make connections and talk about shared experiences.

 If you would like to attend this event, you'll receive all the booking details on the member's emails.
-If you are not yet a member, do consider joining and attending our Bristol half day conference.
+If you are not yet a member, do consider joining and attending.

 The members' spring conference will be our usual mix of panel presentations, personal stories, small discussion groups and social time.
 Lunch and refreshments are included.
 We have a creche on-site and have various activities for children 8yrs+ and teens.
 DC adults 18yrs+ are welcome, as are professionals working in the field.
 Have a look here at the April 2022's Programme for the day to see what a conference can offer.